madhubanti0007/terraform-code-samples/university-program-setup-information.md

 **Step 4:** **Now download and install Visual Studio Code** <br/>
 https://code.visualstudio.com/download <br/>
+For example, if you are using Windows OS - choose correct option against "User Installer" <br/>

 **Step 5:** **Click on Windows key and then click on** **"Edit the system environment variables** <br/>
 ![image](https://github.com/user-attachments/assets/6f15a7b4-dd16-48cc-bcf2-e30a436df21c) <br/>